Grand Champeen: The Bremen Riot

-In 2014, the members of Grand Champeen teamed up with Minneapolis ex-pat Mike Nicolai to form the band, The Bremen Riot.
+In 2014, the members of Grand Champeen teamed up with Minneapolis ex-pat Mike Nicolai to form the band The Bremen Riot.
 They released the album PM Magazine in 2014.

 Gleeson

-Originating in 2008 at local gigs around Austin, Almost There label founder Ty Chandler founded the band Gleeson, with Chandler on vocals and guitar and the father and son pair, Raul Vela III on lead guitar and Raul Vela IV on drums.
+Originating in 2008 at local gigs around Austin, Almost There label founder Ty Chandler founded the band Gleeson, with Chandler on vocals and guitar and father and son pair Raul Vela III on lead guitar and Raul Vela IV on drums.
 Chandler eventually recruited Channing Lewis and Michael Crow to play and record with them.
 Gleeson released multiple records on the Almost There label and to Bandcamp.
 Gleeson II was released as a gatefold double vinyl LP as well as a double CD.
 The band was named to The Austin Chronicle's 2010 Texas Top 9 and 2014's Top 10.

 Past Prayers

-In 2010, Alex Livingstone, armed with a backlog of songs he had written, created a project with Jim Fredley (Milton Mapes) to record and perform what would become two records under the moniker, Past Prayers.
+In 2010, Alex Livingstone, armed with a backlog of songs he had written, created a project with Jim Fredley (Milton Mapes) to record and perform what would become two records under the moniker Past Prayers.